magpie-ea/magpie-site/reuse/templates/responseTypes.md

 The response types template offers a number of different ways to obtain user reactions, such
 as:

-- click on a button
-- press a key
+- forced-choice task
+- slider rating task
-- select from a dropdown menu
+- dropdown menu choice
+- Likert-scale rating task
+- click-on-a-picture task
-- adjust a slider
+- press a button task